 Do you have drop in hours?

--We offer several single class options throughout the week and on Saturdays.
-You have the choice to attend one class or sign up for a series of 5.
-However, we do require registration via phone or our online registration forms.
+-We offer several single class options on Saturday.
+We do require registration via phone or our online registration forms.
 Here is a link to our CLASS SCHEDULE.

 Where can I park?